-Table 3.6-20 provides a comparison of the impacts of the B-P Build Alternatives on energy.
+Table 3.6-19 provides a comparison of the impacts of the B-P Build Alternatives on energy.
 Data from these tables and the information summarized below are described in detail in Section 3.6.6.
 The B-P Build Alternatives incorporate IAMFs that would reduce impacts on energy resources.
 These IAMFs would minimize energy consumption during construction.
 During operation, increased demand for energy may occur in order to operate the HSR system.
 IAMFs would minimize operational impacts related to increased demand.

-Table 3.6-20 Comparison of the Bakersfield to Palmdale Project Section Build Alternative Impacts for Energy Resources
+Table 3.6-19 Comparison of the Bakersfield to Palmdale Project Section Build Alternative Impacts for Energy Resources

-Resource Category B-P Build Alternatives Alternative 1 Alternative 2 Alternative 3 Alternative 5 CCNM Design Option Refined CCNM Design Option Construction Impact PU&E #16: Construction Energy Consumption All of the B-P Build Alternatives would avoid or minimize impacts related to construction energy consumption.
-Consumption in Billion Btu 10,115 10,166 10,576 10,115 42 481 Operations Impact PU&E #17: Operational Energy Demand (Btu per day) All of the B-P Build Alternatives would avoid or minimize impacts related to operational energy demand.
+Resource Category B-P Build Alternatives Alternative Alternative 2 Alternative 3 Alternative 5 CCNM Design Option Refined CCNM Design Option Construction Impact PU&E #16: Construction Energy Consumption All of the B-P Build Alternatives would avoid or minimize impacts related to construction energy consumption.
+Consumption in Billion Btu 10,115 10,166 10,576 10,115 42 481 Operations Operations Impact PU&E #17: Operational Energy Demand (Btu per day) All of the B-P energy dema ives would avo oid or minimize impacts relat ed to operational